TrellixVulnTeam/swahilipython_SCMU/Doc/library/textwrap.rst

 --------------

-The :mod:`textwrap` module provides some convenience functions, as well as :class:`TextWrapper`, the class that does all the work.
+The :mod:`textwrap` module provides some convenience functions, as well as :class:`TextWrapper`, the kundi that does all the work.
 If you're just wrapping or filling one or two text strings, the convenience functions should be good enough; otherwise, you should use an instance of :class:`TextWrapper` for efficiency.